24 August 2026 · Response

 Frequently Asked Questions

-For businesses handling a live audit notice.
+For businesses handling a live audit notice, or an assessment they intend to challenge.

 What should I do first when I get an audit notice?